Anorexia: Medication

-Pharmaceuticals have limited benefit for anorexia itself.
-There is a lack of good information from which to make recommendations concerning the effectiveness of antidepressants in treating anorexia.
-Administration of olanzapine has been shown to result in a modest but statistically significant increase in body weight of anorexia nervosa patients.
-Other types of medication that can be used to treat Anorexia Nervosa are Prozac and Zyprexa.
-Prozac is a type of Selective Serotonin Reuptake Inhibitor which can be used to maintain a healthy weight in patients once they reach a healthy weight while Zyprexa is used to calm obsessive thinking and increase weight gain in patients.
+Overall, pharmaceuticals have limited benefit for treating anorexia.
+However, olanzapine, an antipsychotic, has been shown to result in a modest but statistically significant increase in body weight in AN patients, in addition to a decrease in obsessive thoughts.
+While the effectiveness of antidepressants in treating anorexia has not been well established, fluoxetine, an SSRI, can also be used during treatment.

 Metreleptin is undergoing research for its potential benefit in the treatment of anorexia nervosa.
 It is hypothesized that the gradual loss of body fat mass, and the ensuing low leptin levels, influence the psychological components of the disorder.
 It was shown that short-term metreleptin treatment of patients with anorexia nervosa had rapid on-set of beneficial cognitive, emotional, and behavioral effects.
 Among other things, depression, drive for activity, repetitive thoughts of food, inner restlessness, and weight phobia decreased rapidly.
 Whether metreleptin (or another leptin analogue) is a suitable treatment for anorexia nervosa remains to be seen.